Healthdirect Free Australian health advice you can count on.

 What is PrEP?

-Pre-exposure prophylaxis (PrEP) is one way you can lower your risk of catching human immunodeficiency virus (HIV).
-PrEP is a prescription tablet that you can take daily to reduce your risk of infection if you are exposed to HIV.
+Pre-exposure prophylaxis (PrEP) is a prescription medicine you can take to lower your risk of catching human immunodeficiency virus (HIV).
+PrEP comes as a tablet or injection.
+Medicines are used to treat HIV (called antiretrovirals) are also used as PrEP.

 Although they sound similar, it is important not to confuse PrEP (pre-exposure prophylaxis) with PEP (post-exposure prophylaxis).

-• PrEP is taken by people who do not have HIV to prevent infection.
+• PrEP is taken by people who do not have HIV.
+It is used to reduce the chance of becoming infected with HIV, if you are exposed.
 You must be HIV negative before you take the first dose.

-• PEP is short course of anti-HIV medicines you can take if you might have been exposed to HIV, to reduce your chance of infection.
-To be effective, PEP must be started within 72 hours of exposure.
+• PEP is short course of anti-HIV medicines you can take if you might have been exposed to HIV.
+PEP reduces your chance of HIV infection.
+To be effective, you must start PEP within 72 hours of exposure.

 For more information on PEP, visit the get PEP website.